IlmaJaganjac/sustainableSE_9/README.md

   A predefined user profile is central to our experiment:
   - Specific interactions: The profile outlines detailed steps, including specific search queries, clicks, and other interactions across various search engines.
-  - Consistent simulation: Automated scripts simulate realistic user behavior—such as toggling between dark and light modes, switching between regular and private browsing, and enabling or disabling autocomplete—ensuring that every test is performed under consistent conditions.
   - Multiple repetitions: Each search task is executed repeatedly (with the order of tasks shuffled) to capture robust data and reduce the impact of transient external factors.

 5. Systematic Data Collection